joshherz/ochemxr/README.md

 # 1. OchemXR
->A VR/AR (also known collectively as XR) website for learning organic chemistry using the WebXR Device API and Facebook's framework React360.
-This project serves to provide an engaging way to learn organic chemistry for those who have a shamefully short-attention span (AKA me.)
+>A VR/AR (also known collectively as XR) website utilizing the WebXR Device API and Facebook's framework, React360.
+This project provides an engaging way to learn organic chemistry.
+Very handy for chemistry students with a shamefully short attention span (like me.)

 ![](oChemXrMoleculeModelGif.gif)

 SKIP TO [1.4.1.
-How to run this code](#141-how-to-run-this-code) if you're a TL;DR type of guy like me.
+How to Run This Code](#141-how-to-run-this-code) if you're the TL;DR type.

 ## 1.2.
 Table of Contents
 <!-- TOC -->